 • Mind infection (encephalitis, meningitis)

-Why Simplest One Side of The Body Is Affected?
+Why is the Simplest side of The Body affected?

-Your spinal cord and mind have a left aspect and a right side.
+Your spinal cord and mind have a left and right aspect.
 The halves are identical.
 Each 1/2 controls the actions on one aspect of the frame.

-An injury to one facet of the spinal twine or mind can bring about a weak point or paralysis on one side of the body (hemiparesis or hemiplegia).
+An injury to one facet of the spinal cord or brain can cause weakness or paralysis on one side of the body (hemiparesis or hemiplegia).

 Diagnosing Hemiparesis and Hemiplegia

-To diagnose hemiparesis and hemiplegia, a medical doctor will most possibly use a number of diagnostic strategies and imaging assessments.
+To diagnose hemiparesis and hemiplegia, a medical doctor will typically employ several diagnostic strategies and imaging assessments.

 These may include: